analogdevicesinc/aditof_sdk/doc/linux/user_guide.md

 ## Running the evaluation application

-You can either build the evaluation application from source following the steps described in the ***Building the SDK*** section below.
+You can build the evaluation application from source following the steps described in the ***Building the SDK*** section below.

 ![aditof-demo](https://github.com/analogdevicesinc/aditof_sdk/blob/master/doc/img/linux_aditof_demo.jpg)